Paying for Study Abroad

 Tuition remission or tuition exchange awards cannot be applied to study abroad costs.
-Students are able to use their SAU funding only once in the course of an undergraduate career at SAU.
+Students may use their SAU funding only once during their undergraduate career at SAU.